marcosmarxm/airflow-testing-ci-workflow/README.md

 # Airflow Testing with CI workflow

-This code is complementar to my article [How to build a DataOps enviroment with Airflow (Part 1): setup CI/CD and DAG pipeline tests](https://medium.com/@marcosmarxm/how-to-build-a-dataops-enviroment-with-airflow-part-1-setup-ci-cd-and-dag-pipeline-tests-13cdf050439e).
+This code is complementar to my article [How to develop data pipeline in Airflow through TDD (test-driven development)](https://medium.com/@marcosmarxm/how-to-build-a-dataops-enviroment-with-airflow-part-1-setup-ci-cd-and-dag-pipeline-tests-13cdf050439e).
 I suggest you to read to better understand the code and the way I think how to setup the project.

 ## The project